scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_2.md

 >For greater detail on container services see this link [HERE](https://github.com/sonic-net/SONiC/wiki/Architecture)

 ### Managing Configurations
-Configuration state in SONiC is perserved into several places.
+Configuration state in SONiC is saved in two separate locations.
 For persistant configuratin between reloads configuration files are used.
 The main configuration is found at */etc/sonic/config_db.json*.
 The second configuration file in this lab is for the FRR routing stack and it's configuratin is found at */etc/sonic/frr/bgpd.conf*.
-When the router boots it loads the configuration into these two files into the redis database.
+When the router boots it loads the configuration from these two files into the redis database.
 The redis database is the running configuration of the router where the various services read or write state information into the redis database.

 ![redis diagram](../topo-drawings/redis-diagram.png)